Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Methodology

 \subsection{Performance Evaluation}

-We use four key metrics to evaluate the performance of the RAG framework: accuracy (Acc.), hallucination (Hall.), missing (Miss.), and an overall score, which is defined as the difference between accuracy and hallucination.
-This score reflects the framework's ability to extract key knowledge while avoiding misleading information.
-The evaluation process combines string matching and GPT-based assessments.
-First, if the predicted answer exactly matches the ground truth, it is recorded as accurate; if the response is "I don't know," it is categorized as missing information.
-For non-exact matches, GPT-3.5 Turbo~\cite{ouyang2022training} semantically compares the prediction with the ground truth, marking it as accurate if aligned or as hallucination if not.
+We evaluate the performance of the RAG framework using four key metrics: accuracy (Acc.), hallucination (Hall.), missing (Miss.), and an overall score, defined as the difference between accuracy and hallucination.
+This score captures the model’s ability to extract relevant knowledge while minimizing misleading content, which can reflect the reliability of RAG.

+The evaluation combines exact string matching with semantic assessments using GPT-based models.
+Specifically, a prediction is labeled as accurate if it exactly matches the ground truth.
+If the model outputs "I don't know," the response is categorized as missing.
+For all other cases, GPT-3.5 Turbo~\cite{ouyang2022training} is employed to perform a semantic comparison.
+If the predicted answer is judged to be semantically consistent with the ground truth, it is marked as accurate; otherwise, it is classified as a hallucination.